-004. Natural treatments: biliary dyskinesia
+004. Natural treatments for prevention: biliary dyskinesia

 Biliary dyskinesia, often called 'sluggish gallbladder,' can disrupt your entire day with nausea, a bitter taste, or nagging pain.
 In this section, we explore the phytotherapeutic solutions available to help the gallbladder function optimally again.
 Together, we will discover plants with choleretic and cholagogue actions, such as Artichoke, Celandine, or Dandelion, which stimulate both the production and secretion of bile.
 From the specific ritual of lying on your right side after administration to complex hepatic tea recipes, this guide is designed to offer you a natural path toward smooth digestion and overall well-being, while strictly following the recommended dosages.